Canlis ★ 4.9

 Tip: Arrive by water on a Boatel from the Center for Wooden Boats for the most Seattle of dinners.

-Matt's in the Market in Seattle is the Pike Place Corner Market room with windows on the clock: a Pacific Northwest kitchen sourcing five floors down at the stalls.
+Matt's in the Market in Seattle is the Pike Place Corner Market room with windows on the clock: a Pacific Northwest kitchen sourcing five floors down.

 Signature: Catfish sandwich, Salmon plate, Half-pound mac